ezequielabregu/markdown-translator/README.md

 # Quarto Translator

-This Python script batch-translates `.qmd` (Quarto Markdown) files from a source directory into a target language using the `deep-translator` package (Google Translate backend), while **preserving Markdown formatting**, including:
+This Python script batch-translates .qmd (Quarto Markdown), .md (Markdown), or .txt (plain text) files from a source directory into a target language using the deep-translator package (Google Translate backend), while preserving Markdown formatting

-- Bold and italic text
-- Inline code and code blocks
-- Footnote references and definitions
-- Callouts
-- YAML front matter

-It should work with markdown files and plain text files as well.

 ---